Required Mortgage Documents in Canada

 mortgage-documents-canada-3

 Your credit score is a three-digit number that lenders use to measure your creditworthiness.
-To receive a mortgage, you'll need a minimum credit score of 680 for banks.
+In Canada, while 680 is often preferred for the best rates at ‘A’ lenders, the actual minimum credit score for an insured mortgage is currently 600 for at least one borrower.
 There are many ways to check your credit score for free.

 Mortgage pre-approval letter